Thursday, November 28, 2013

 I was going to pack a map before on my trip.
 This time we are going to pack on our journey to the temple the Plan of Salvation, which is our spiritual map directing us safely back to our Heavenly Father.
 We are unique to know that we are children of God and that he has given us a plan of happiness to return to Him.
 Let’s find the Picture of the Plan of Salvation (Gospel Standard Object) found in the Friend, January 2008, p.16 or http://res.ldschurch.ch/magazines/thefriend/en/2008/thefriend_2008-01.pdf and add it to the suitcase.
-Song option: “I Am a Child of God” (CS, 2-3)
+Song option: “I Will Follow God's Plan for me” (CS,164-5)

 *Gospel Standard: “I will keep my mind and body sacred and pure, and I will not partake of things that are harmful to me.”

-If we put good food in our bodies as youth and avoid harmful substances, our bodies will be stronger as married adults.
-So we should pack good food on our journey to be married in the temple?
+If we put good food in our bodies as youth and avoid harmful substances, our bodies will be stronger as adults.
+So we should pack good food on our journey to the temple?
 Let’s find the Sack of Good Food (play food) (Gospel Standard Object) and add it to our suitcase.
 Song option: “The Word of Wisdom” (CS, 154)